dawoodmdbr/24F-3053_24F-3083_OOP-Lab-Final-Project/README.md

 ### Mian Dawood's Responsibilities:
 1. **Population**: Manages the population of the kingdom, including various social classes (Peasants, Merchants, Nobles, Soldiers), their growth, happiness, and health.
-2. **Leadership**: Manages the kingdom's leadership, including different leadership styles (autocratic, democratic), popularity, elections, and coups.
+2. **Resource**: Handles resources like food, wood, stone, iron, and gold.
+Manages their gathering, consumption, and trade.
 3. **Economy**: Handles the economic structure, taxation, inflation, and public services funding.
 4. **Military**: Manages military units, training, pay, and morale.
 5. **EventManager**: Manages random events like famine, disease, and war, which affect the kingdom's stability.